lukehuang/ansible-xenserver-module/README.rst

 |travis.png|

 This package contains `Ansible`_ modules for managing XenServer assets.
+Check mode is supported.

+The `xen` module is currently limited to starting and stopping VMs.

 Installation